This Roundup is reader-supported. When you click through links we may earn a referral commission on qualifying purchases.

 Problem Solving

-These rods help you avoid common aluminum TIG headaches by offering clean filler chemistry and consistent dimensions, which reduces inclusions and erratic puddles.
+These rods help you avoid common aluminum TIG headaches by offering clean filler chemistry and consistent dimensions, which may reduce inclusions and erratic puddles.
 They’re useful for quick repairs, small fabrications, and any job where access is limited and you need predictable fusion.

-If you require long continuous welds, the shorter sticks mean more swaps, but for spot repairs and tight work they save you time.
+If you require long continuous welds, the shorter sticks mean more swaps.
+For spot repairs and tight work, they save time.

 Key Benefits